 Long before the innovations introduced by the more technologically advanced Video Slot machines of today, with their fancy graphics and immersive sound systems, there was the “normal” slot.
-These Online Slot Machines were the founders of the slot machine fascination and continue to thrive today.
+These slots were the founders of the slot machine fascination and continue to thrive today.

 It is lesser known fact that slot machines in all their forms provide around 70% of a casino’s profits.
-Normal online pokies contribute a significant amount to this and are favoured by a variety of people.
+Normal casinos contribute a significant amount to this and are favoured by a variety of people.